Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 In other words, your brain no longer gets the messages of when you’re feeling full and satisfied after a decent sized meal.

-This means even when your eating window is only 8 hours, if your hunger hormones are out of whack, you’ll continue to eat so much during that time, that you’ll overeat for your goals.
+This means even when your eating window is only 8 hours, if your hunger hormones are out of whack, you’ll just continually eat within that 8 hours, even if that means you overeat for your goals.

 Although people who follow extended fasting protocols may be more at risk for creating hunger hormone issues and struggling with insatiable appetites, it’s still something to make note of during your 16/8 intermittent fasting experiment.

-Solution: If hunger hormones are an issue, you can still get the fat burning benefits and improvement in insulin sensitivity by simply reducing the fasting to 12-14 hours and increasing the eating window to 10-12 hours.
+Here’s the solution: If hunger hormones are an issue, you can still get the fat burning benefits and improvement in insulin sensitivity, by simply reducing the fasting to 12-14 hours and increasing the eating window to 10-12 hours.

 Although the research is still not conclusive on this, there was a study on women who fasted during Ramadan.